-- 4.13 We will continue to ensure that the information we require from NIE Networks is proportionate but sufficient to: - allow NIE Networks to communicate its business plan to us in a clear and effective manner; and - ensure that we can submit the plan to effective and focused scrutiny. - 4.14 For RP6 we will: - continue to use and build on the information requirements that we have already developed for annual/cost reporting, maintaining the key objectives of continuity and simplicity; - require NIE Networks to submit its business plan in the format as provided, with sufficient historic information included and with an explanation, that can be understood by its customers, of the impact and cost of their business plan; - add additional information requirements where necessary, for example to support efficiency assessments and capture information on current issues; - consider whether further amendments to the format of our price control determination or other regulatory submissions such as regulatory accounts are necessary to ensure clarity and reconciliation between them; - use appropriate methods to check and verify key information, as requested; - use today's prices as a price basis, with actual or assumed RPI indices to enable switching to other price bases, if necessary; - reserve the right to appoint, where appropriate, an independent expert to examine either the recording or presentation of relevant information by NIE Networks; and - reserve the right to request, where appropriate, an audit of specified information relating to the RP6 price control, including specification of the terms on which an
+- 4.22 We welcome the broad support from consultation respondents for transparency and continuance of reporting and information provision in RP6. - 4.23 We will continue to ensure that the information we require from NIE Networks is proportionate but sufficient to: - allow NIE Networks to communicate its business plan to us in a clear and effective manner; and - ensure that we can submit the plan to effective and focused scrutiny.

+4.24 For RP6 we will:

+- continue to use and build on the information requirements that we have already developed for annual/cost reporting, maintaining the key objectives of continuity and simplicity; - require NIE Networks to submit its RP6 Business Plan in the format as provided, with sufficient historic information included and with an explanation, that can be understood by its customers, of the impact and cost of their business plan across the RP6 period; - add additional information requirements where necessary, for example to support efficiency assessment and to capture information on any other current issues; - consider whether further amendments to the format of our price control determination or other regulatory submissions, such as regulatory accounts, are necessary to ensure clarity and reconciliation between them; - use appropriate methods to check and verify key information, as requested;